healthety/observer/README.md

 ## Geektool

-Create a command geeklet and paste the following command:
+Create a shell geeklet and paste the following command:

     cat /path/to/osx_growl_geektool_client/status